iethan/app-engine-sheets/README.md

 * Name your service account
 * Select "Furnish a new private key"
 * Navigate to the app and create a folder: ```mkdir credentials```
-* Insert the credential json into the file you just created and call it sheets-cred.json
+* Insert the credential json into the file you just created and call it "sheets-cred.json"

-## Starting the dev server

-Navigate to the home folder and type: ```dev_appserver.py ./```

 ## Editing your sheets

 In reddit_data.py, changed the 'spreadsheetId' and 'rangeName' variables to your represent your sheet

+## Starting the dev server

+Navigate to the home folder and type: ```dev_appserver.py ./```.
+You should see instructions to find your dev server at http://localhost:8080